WestDRI/wgpages/content/julia/julia-04-threads2.md

 |__Code__| serial | 2 cores | 4 cores | 8 cores | 16 cores |
 |__Time__| 7.910 s | 4.269 s | 2.443 s | 1.845 s | 1.097 s |

-### Task parallelism with Base.Threads
+### Task parallelism with Base.Threads: building a dynamic scheduler

-In addition to `@threads` (automatically parallelize a loop with multiple threads), Base.Threads includes `Threads.@spawn` that spawns another thread to run an expression / function and then immediately returns to the main thread.
+In addition to `@threads` (automatically parallelize a loop with multiple threads), Base.Threads includes `Threads.@spawn` that runs a task (an expression / function) on any available thread and then immediately returns to the main thread.

 Consider this: